Projects

 Art-Lab Berlin (2012 -), co-founder and co-director.

 Founded as a multidisciplinary project space with a focus on new discourses of the global art scene and artistic exchange.
-2012 - 2017, the project "FORUM for new arab art" was organized as a series that explored new developments and discourses of art in the Arab world and Diaspora through exhibitions, screenings, performances and conversations.
-2018 - 2021, with the support of Hautstadtkulturfonds, the projects "Arrival City" (2018), "Performing Gender" (2019) and "Where Have All the Jasmines Gone" (2020-21) were organized.
-In 2016, Art-Lab Berlin was awarded the "Award for Artistic Project Spaces and Initiatives" by the Berlin Senate.
+2012 - 2017 the project "FORUM for new arab art" was organized as a series that explored new developments and discourses of art in the Arab world and diaspora in exhibitions, screenings, performances and talks.
+2018 - 2021 the projects "Arrival City" (2018), "Performing Gender" (2019) and "Where Have All the Jasmines Gone" (2020-21) were organized with the support of the Hautstadtkulturfonds.
+In 2016, Art-Lab Berlin was awarded the Berlin Senate's "Award for Artistic Project Spaces and Initiatives".

 Conferences and workshops

-University of Bamberg, July 25-26, 2019, workshop organized with students of the elite master's program Cultural Studies of the Middle East.
+University of Bamberg, 25 - 26 July 2019, workshop organized with students of the elite Master's programme Cultural Studies of the Middle East.

-Museum of Islamic Art Berlin, June 29, 2018, conference organized in collaboration with Katrin Nahidi (Freie Universität Berlin).
+Museum für Islamische Kunst Berlin, 29 June 2018, conference organized in collaboration with Katrin Nahidi (Freie Universität Berlin).

-With the support of the Museum of Islamic Art Berlin and the Working Group Art Production and Art Theory in the Sign of Global Migration.
+With the support of the Museum für Islamische Kunst Berlin and the working group Art Production and Art Theory in the Context of Global Migration.